More

 Course History

-Over the years further updates and improvements have been introduced and Puttenham’s 18-hole course now measures 6,220 yards with a par of 71 from the white tees, 5,784 yards with a par of 71 from the yellow tees and 5,400 yards with a par of 71 from the red tees.
+Over the years further updates and improvements have been introduced and Puttenham’s 18-hole course now measures 6,220 yards with a par of 71 from the white tees.

 Add Accordion